PaperMC/Folia/REGION_LOGIC.md

 ### Removal of chunks (removeChunk)

-Removal of chunks from region sections simple updates the region sections state to "dead" or "alive", as well as the region sections in the empty creation radius.
+Removal of chunks from region sections simply updates the region sections' state to "dead" or "alive", as well as the region sections in the empty creation radius.
 It will not update any region state, and nor will it purge region sections.